02 November 2020

 With the construction industry representing 13 percent of the global GDP, it has been an important sector for providing employment, building the economy and more recently, responding to the pandemic through the development of medical facilities and essential infrastructure.
 And yet, during this time, there have been minimal changes to how construction projects are run.
 Before the pandemic, practices did not need to be updated as the industry could still rely on their old methods, but COVID-19 has challenged these traditional construction processes.
-For an industry that relies on manual labor and on-site workers, there were suddenly massive site closures, reductions in the number of on-site personnel and a need for more remote staff.
+For an industry that relies on manual labour and on-site workers, there were suddenly massive site closures, reductions in the number of on-site personnel and a need for more remote staff.
 In order to keep sites running efficiently, the industry must modernize their processes.

 Even with technology like pavement sensors, crane cameras and digital twin technology available, the construction industry has been reluctant to implement new solutions.
 Construction firms need a dramatic overhaul in order to realize the benefits of digitization.
 And while restrictions are lifting across the globe, technology has become critical for the future success of the industry.
 McKinsey has estimated that with long-term lockdowns or severe restrictions in place, economic activity will not return to 2019 levels until 2023 at the earliest.
 Ensuring that projects are leveraging technology to stay on-target and on-budget can help the industry recover.